gmalawarayan/malaw-raspberry-pi-projects/README.md

 "origin=Raspbian,codename=${distro_codename},label=Raspbian";
 "origin=Raspberry Pi Foundation,codename=\${distro_codename},label=Raspberry Pi Foundation";
 ```
-Save and exit the file
+Save and exit the file.
+Check if the configuration of unattended upgrades by using the below command.

 ```bash
 sudo unattended-upgrades -d